Skip to main content

 Beyond skills development, the programme also drives meaningful employment outcomes: 57% of participants moved into employment (the nationwide average is 36%), while 83% transitioned from inactivity into actively seeking work, education, or training.

-To learn more about the Genius Within approach to employability, register here for our upcoming webinar with Drew Goddard and Jess Sollom.
+To learn more about the Genius Within approach to employability for neurodivergent people, register for our webinar on neuro-affirming employability support with Drew Goddard and Jess Sollom.

-To Listen to our CEO talking about the neurodiversity employment crisis on the Hidden 20 podcast, click here.
+For more on this topic, listen to our CEO discuss the neurodiversity employment crisis on the Hidden 20 Podcast.